-Daniel Stefani has been a Chicago divorce attorney for 22 years and is the co-Founder of the law firm, Katz & Stefani.
-In his guest post, Stefani offers some common questions he hears from new clients and his answers.
+Daniel Stefani has been a Chicago divorce attorney for almost 3 decades, and is the co-Founder of the law firm, Katz & Stefani.
+In his guest post, Stefani offers some common questions he hears from newly separated clients, along with his answers and advice.

-Common Questions Divorce Attorney Receives From Clients by Daniel Stefani
+Common Questions Chicago Divorce Attorney, Daniel Stefani Hears

 “How much is this going to cost?”